Caro mio ben: Legacy

 "Caro mio ben" became well known in the late 18th century thanks to the singing of Gaspare Pacchierotti, a castrato and male soprano.

+"Caro mio ben" was featured in 1984 film Amadeus, a movie based on a fictional rivalry between Wolfgang Amadeus Mozart and Antonio Salieri.

 "Caro mio ben" is popular among vocal students for expanding their range and practising their vocal technique.

 In her 2024 album Cowboy Carter, Beyoncé included a short excerpt of "Caro mio ben" in her song "Daughter".
-In this song, she transposes the song into a minor key and uses it as a bridge.
+In this song, she transposes the excerpt into a minor key and uses it as a bridge.

 Radclyffe Hall references "Caro mio ben" in her 1925 book A Saturday Life.
 Harry Collingwood also references the song in his 1907 book With Airship and Submarine.
 Franklin Hamilton mentions the song in his 1911 novel Robert Kimberly.